mberger/Deploy-WordPress-on-AWS-with-Terraform/README.md

 ## Accessing WordPress

 Once the deployment is complete, you can access your WordPress website using the public IP address provided in the Terraform output.
-Open your web browser and navigate to the provided IP address.

 ## Cleanup